 - medication costs

-Non-economic losses are costs that are more difficult to measure that can affect individuals’ mental and emotional health, as well as their general livelihood and well-being.
+Non-economic losses are costs that are more difficult to measure that can affect individuals’ mental and emotional health, as well as their quality of life and and well-being.

 Non-economic damages that may be recoverable in birth injury cases include: